Courtney Weirauch pictured here with her family.

-While there currently is no cure for LAM, there are treatments that may improve lung function, including drug therapy, hormone therapy (LAM is believed to be hormone dependent), bronchodilator therapy to improve airway obstruction, supplemental oxygen, and smoking cessation.
+While there currently is no cure for LAM, there are treatments that may improve or stabilize lung function, including drug therapy, bronchodilator therapy to improve airway obstruction, supplemental oxygen, and smoking cessation.
 Pulmonary Rehabilitation at the University of Michigan, an 8-week program that helps patients learn multiple ways to improve breathing, can also be helpful.
 For some patients, a single or double lung transplant may be necessary.

 Research studies and clinical trials can offer patients access to the latest therapies.
 For more information on current trials, visit umhealthresearch.org.

 - Multicenter International Durability and Safety of Sirolimus in LAM Trial (MIDAS): The purpose of this research study is to determine if the drugs sirolimus and/or everolimus delay disease progression in people with Lymphangioleiomyomatosis (LAM).
 The study collects regularly scheduled clinical data to evaluate the long-term safety and effectiveness of these medications in LAM patients will provide important information for the future use of these medications for the long-term treatment of LAM.

 To schedule an appointment to evaluate LAM, contact us at 734-615-3217, 888-287-1084